hoelzer-lab/rnaflow/README.md

 nextflow run hoelzer-lab/rnaflow -profile test,slurm,singularity
 ```

 As a __best practice__ for a local execution, we recommend to run the pipeline with `--cores 1 --max_cores 1` the first time you use `Singularity`, because we experienced issues when generating the `Singularity` images in parallel the first time the pipeline is executed with this engine option.
+It is also possible to run the pipeline once with `--setup` set.
+In setup mode all the necessary files (DBs, reference files and images) are being downloaded and set up.

 You can customize where `conda` environments are stored using